bugzmanov/nes_ebook/src/chapter_6_3.md

  <div style="text-align:center"><img src="./images/ch6.3/image_2_8bit_drawings.png" width="30%" ><br/> 8x8 pixel art by <a href="https://twitter.com/johanvinet">Johan Vinet</a> <br/><a href="https://twitter.com/PixelProspector/status/1097565152940044293">[Check it out]</a> </div>

-What makes the CHR format tricky is that tiles themselves don't have colour information.
-Each pixel in a tile is codified using 2 bits, essentially declaring colour index in a palette, not really a colour itself.
+What makes the CHR format tricky is that tiles themselves don't have color information.
+Each pixel in a tile is codified using 2 bits, essentially declaring color index in a palette, not really a color itself.

-> If NES were using popular RGB format for each pixel, a single tile would would occupy  8*8*24 = 192 bytes.
+> If NES were using popular RGB format for each pixel, a single tile would occupy  8*8*24 = 192 bytes.
 And it would require 96 KiB of CHR ROM space to hold 512 tiles.

-The real color of a pixel was decided during the rendering phase by using colour palette, that was assembled during program execution (more on this later)
+The real color of a pixel was decided during the rendering phase by using the color palette, that was assembled during program execution (more on this later)

-By reading just CHR ROM it is impossible to derive the color, only that the colour index of pixels are different.
+By reading just CHR ROM, it is impossible to derive the color, only that the color index of pixels are different.

 <div style="text-align:center"><img src="./images/ch6.3/image_3_chr_content.png" width="30%"/></div>

 <div style="text-align:center"><img src="./images/ch6.3/image_4_color_code.png" width="50%"/></div>

 Surprisingly, 2 bits that describe the color index of a pixel are not codified in the same byte.
-Each Row in a tile is codified using 2 bytes that stands 8 bytes apart from each other.
+Each Row in a tile is encoded using 2 bytes that stands 8 bytes apart from each other.
-So in order to figure out color index of the top-left pixel, we need to read 7th bit of byte 0x0000 and 7thbit of byte 0x0008, to get the next pixel in the same row we would need to read 6th bits in the same bytes, etc..
+To figure out the color index of the top-left pixel, we need to read the 7th bit of byte 0x0000 and the 7th bit of byte 0x0008, to get the next pixel in the same Row we would need to read 6th bits in the same bytes, etc..

 <div style="text-align:center"><img src="./images/ch6.3/image_5_16bytes_of_a_tile.png" width="50%"/></div>